Labia: Society and culture

 Labiaplasty is a controversial plastic surgery procedure that involves the creation or reshaping of the labia.
 Labia piercing is a cosmetic piercing, usually with a special needle under sterile conditions, of the inner or outer labia.
 Jewelry is worn in the resulting opening.
+Reconstructive surgery is a type of surgery on the labia to repair or reconstruct vulvar tissue after an injury, medical condition, or a surgery.